A vs B in Round Rock ISD, and the Price Gap Might Surprise You

 You might lean toward Redbud if:

-- A strong B at 87/100 provides sufficient academic confidence
+- A strong B rating provides sufficient academic confidence

-- You want to save nearly $300,000 on the median and invest it elsewhere
+- You want to save over $100,000 on the median and invest it elsewhere

 - Established neighborhoods with more character appeal to you

-I will say this plainly: $295,000 is a lot of money to pay for 3 TEA points.
-Redbud at $379,990 with an 87 is one of the strongest value propositions in all of Round Rock ISD.
+I will say this plainly: the price gap between these two zones is real money to pay for a one-letter-grade difference.
+Redbud in the high $300s with a B rating is one of the strongest value propositions in this part of Round Rock ISD.
 The school is doing outstanding work and the neighborhoods are solid.
 Not everyone needs the newest house on the block to be happy, and my experience tells me the buyers who figure that out early tend to build wealth faster.

 Frequently Asked Questions